ClaudiaRaffaelli/Blue-Blueberries/README.md

 - Google Firebase database for hosting the recipes and fixed collections [3],
 - Ionic Storage for saving in-app data like recipes in grocery list, custom collections, dietary preferences [5],
 - Ionic Speech Recognition for the realization of the text to speech for the voice assistant [6].
-- TalAter Annyang is a library for speech to text recognition for the voice assistant [8].
+- TalAter Annyang is a library for speech to text recognition for the voice assistant (in Android) [8].

 # Detailed characteristics
 The main features of this application are: